AmigaPorts/SDL/docs/README-amigaos4.md

 Unsupported subsystems include Camera, GPU, Haptic, Pen, Power and Sensor.
 There is no Vulkan backend for AmigaOS either.

-"opengl" renderer doesn't exist anymore.
-This is due to missing features in MiniGL.

 Compositing renderer doesn't support triangle geometry API properly.
 Use "software" or "opengles2" driver if you need it.